 Gerald E. Commissiong

-Mr. Commissiong is President, CEO and a member of the Board of Directors of Amarantus, the company he co-founded with John Commissiong, PhD in 2008.
-From the inception of the Company, Mr. Commissiong attracted seed capital, acquired the intellectual property rights to MANF and recruited scientific and executive talent to Amarantus to allow for the further development of the technologies.
-Prior to becoming CEO in October 2011, Mr. Commissiong was the Chief Operating Officer where his duties included strategic transactions, licensing, research collaborations, mergers and acquisitions, and fund raising.
-From August 2009 until March 2011, he served as Chief Business Officer where he was responsible for business and corporate development.
+Mr. Commissiong is President & CEO, Co-Founder and a member of the Board of Directors of Amarantus Bioscience Holdings, Inc. Mr. Commissiong has been responsible for leading the Company's strategic transactions, licensing, research collaborations, mergers and acquisitions, and fund raising.
+He has raised over of $25 million to acquire and develop assets to build a robust therapeutics and diagnostics pipeline.
+Prior to becoming CEO in October 2011, Mr. Commissiong was the Chief Operating Officer.
 Prior to co-founding Amarantus, Mr. Commissiong played professional football for the Calgary Stampeders of the Canadian Football League.
 Mr. Commissiong received a B.Sc. in Management Science and Engineering with a focus on Financial Decisions from Stanford University.

 John W. Commissiong, PhD